eliotsykes/rails-code-review/README.md

 ## Consider Using a CDN for Every Request

 Consider fronting the entire app with a CDN if its requirements allow.

+## Keep App Awake

+If you've noticed the first request to your app after you haven't visited it in a while is slow to respond, it may be due to Heroku (and similar hosts) putting apps to sleep.

+To help the host reduce their costs, they may put an app is put to sleep if a request isn't made on it for a certain length of time (1 hour on Heroku at time of writing I believe).

+The app is still available, it just takes a while for that first request to be responded to while the host starts up (wakes up) the app after its nap.

+To keep your app awake, it just needs to receive a request regularly.
+For Heroku, the New Relic add-on can be setup to do this for free, and is I suspect this is the most common solution.
+Alternatively, use [Kaffeine](http://kaffeine.herokuapp.com/).
+It's quicker to setup than New Relic and is also free.

 # Version Control